Blonde on Blonde: Cover photo

 The cover photo of Blonde on Blonde shows a 12-by-12-inch close-up portrait of Dylan.
 The double album gatefold sleeve opens to form a 12-by-26-inch photo of the artist, at three quarter length.
 The artist's name and the album's title only appear on the spine.
 A sticker was applied to the shrink wrap to promote the release's two hit singles, "I Want You" and "Rainy Day Women #12 & 35".

 The cover shows Dylan in front of a brick building, wearing a suede jacket and a black and white checkered scarf.
 The jacket is the same one he wore on his next two albums, John Wesley Harding and Nashville Skyline.
 The photographer, Jerry Schatzberg, described how the photo was taken:

 Research by rock historian Bob Egan suggests the location of the cover photo was at 375 West Street, at the extreme west of Greenwich Village.
 The original inside gatefold featured nine black-and-white photos, all taken by Schatzberg and selected for the sleeve by Dylan himself.
-A shot of actress Claudia Cardinale from Schatzberg's portfolio was included but later withdrawn because it had been used without her authorization and Cardinale's representatives threatened to sue, making the original record sleeve a collector's item.
+A shot of actress Claudia Cardinale from Schatzberg's portfolio was included but later withdrawn because it had been used without her authorization and Cardinale's representatives threatened to sue, making the original record sleeves a collector's item.
 Dylan included a self-portrait by Schatzberg as a credit to the photographer.
 The photos, for Gill, added up to "a shadowy glimpse of [Dylan's] life, including an enigmatic posed shot of Dylan holding a small portrait of a woman in one hand and a pair of pliers in the other: they all contributed to the album's air of reclusive yet sybaritic genius."